lembn/CLUNKS/README.md

 While other similar programs may exist, they are usually bespoke softwares made pricately for specific environments and aren't desinged to be public and widely accesible like **CLUNKS** is.
 This means that they may not have the same security and performance benefits that comes built into **CLUNKS**, and the ones which do are often private or proprietary.

+There are also some other programs that achieve a similar result (provide communication between users on different machines) but in different ways (non CLI).
+A good example of some of these are Skype and Microsoft Teams.
+Both are Microsoft-developed applications to provide communication services with Skype being aimed for more personal usage and Microsoft Teams targeting a professional setting.
+While both applications work very well and could be used in place of **CLUNKS** to acheive its task, there is often much overhead to using these programs - being that an account has to be opened with Microsoft and lots of verification has to be put in place to protect this account, etc. **CLUNKS** aims to solve this problem by simplifying the process and removing all the unnecessary extra parts of the solution so that the user doesn't have to worry about them.
+This makes the system easy to set up and very accessible to new users.

 **CLUNKS** is created with inclusion in mind, and aims to create a satisfying user experience for all machines, regardless of the power of the machine running the client.
 While this approach applies to the server also, the operation of **CLUNKS** can benifit largely from having the server running on a more powerful machine.
 Other services may not share this philoosphy, making **CLUNKS** great for quickly getting a system up and running for fast and secure communication in any environment.

 ## The Plan